 Red Earth, Inc. is a non-profit 501(c)3 organization that promotes the traditions of American Indian arts and cultures through education, a premier festival, a museum and fine art markets.
 Learn more »

 The Red Earth Art Center Temporarily Closed until early 2021

-The Red Earth Museum hosts a diverse and changing schedule of traveling exhibitions and is custodian of a permanent collection of more than 1,400 items of fine art, pottery, basketry, textiles and beadwork – including the Deupree Cradleboard Collection, one of the finest individual collections of its kind in North America.
+Red Earth is home to a respected permanent collection of Native fine art, pottery, basketry, textiles and bead work including the Deupree Cradleboard Collection - one of the finest of its kind in the Southwest.

 The Red Earth Art Center is temporarily closed until our new art center and gallery opens in the first floor lobby of downtown Oklahoma City's new BancFirst Tower in early 2021.
 Until then, we are planning a number of exciting special events and satellite shows throughout the state that will be announced soon.

 The Red Earth office has relocated to Suite 2750 on the 27th floor of the BancFirst Tower in downtown Oklahoma City.
 Office hours are M-F 10-5 pm.

 Red Earth hosts several annual events throughout the year that help raise funds and promote the traditions of American Indian arts and cultures.
 Annual Events include:

 Treefest features 25 Christmas trees decorated with handmade ornaments representing Oklahoma's diverse Native nations and tribes.

 - Red Earth Festival

 Since 1987, the Red Earth Festival has drawn participants and spectators from around the world.
 The Festival highlights the diversity of Native cultures in the region and the country, doing so in an environment of the utmost quality and respect for both the artist and participant.